-As of February 2024, there are 278 licensed banks in Switzerland, of which:
+Currently, there are 239 licensed banks in Switzerland, of which:

-- four are big banks that, following the rescue of the banking group Credit Suisse by UBS Group AG, form one global systemically relevant banking groups (G-SIBs) (UBS AG, UBS Switzerland AG, Credit Suisse AG and Credit Suisse (Switzerland) Ltd with the two latter to be merged with UBS AG and UBS Switzerland AG, respectively, in the course of 2024) and three are systemically relevant banks or banking groups (SIBs) (Zurich Cantonal Bank, Raiffeisen Switzerland and PostFinance); - 2.
-24 are (partly) state-owned cantonal banks; - 64 are foreign-controlled banks (i.e., controlled by significant foreign shareholders); and - 4.
+- a. four are big banks that are part of two global systemically relevant banking groups (G-SIBs) (UBS AG as well as UBS Switzerland AG and Credit Suisse AG as well as Credit Suisse (Switzerland) Ltd) and three are systemically relevant banks or banking groups (SIBs) (Zurich Cantonal Bank, Raiffeisen Switzerland and PostFinance); - b.
+24 are (partly) state-owned cantonal banks; - c.
+59 are regional banks or savings banks; - d.
+67 are foreign-controlled banks (i.e., controlled by significant foreign shareholders); and - e.
 26 are Swiss branch offices of foreign banks.